 Eurovision Song Contest 1990

-The Spanish performance was plagued by technical problems.
-First the backing track failed to play, then it was started too early.
+The Spanish performance was beset by technical problems.
+First the backing track failed to play, then it started too early.
 The delegation's conductor completely lost control and the Spanish duo, Azúcar Moreno, left the stage.
 The second attempt was successful and the duo ended up in fifth place.
-The Belgian entrant, Philippe Lafontaine, reached the 12th place with his song Macédomienne.
-Afterwards, he refused to release the CD as the song was a love token for his Macedonian wife, however he did release it years later to help a refugee project in Bosnia & Herzegovina.
-Eurovision veteran, Serge Gainsbourg, wrote the French entry White And Black Blues performed by Joelle Ursull which was a spectacular multicultural song with lots of African drumming.
-It ended up sharing the second place with Ireland.